QuantEcon/lecture-python-advanced.myst/lectures/cons_news.md

 Evidently, although they receive exactly the same histories of nonfinancial incomethe two consumers behave differently.

-The better informedconsumer who has the  information sets  associated with representation {eq}`eqn_1` responds to each shock $\epsilon_{t+1}$ by leaving his consumption unaltered and **saving** all of $\epsilon_{t+1}$ in anticipation of the permanently increased taxes that he will bear in order to service the  permanent interest payments on the risk-free
+The better informed consumer who has the  information sets  associated with representation {eq}`eqn_1` responds to each shock $\epsilon_{t+1}$ by leaving his consumption unaltered and **saving** all of $\epsilon_{t+1}$ in anticipation of the permanently increased taxes that he will bear in order to service the  permanent interest payments on the risk-free